Back to Blog

 "z3d0x/filament-fabricator": "^2.6.0" -> "^2.6.1"

 This wasn’t just noise—it was a red flag.
-In Component Gen, our internal Laravel package for shared UI components, we pride ourselves on clean, isolated dependencies.
+In Component Gen, my internal Laravel package for shared UI components, I pride ourselves on clean, isolated dependencies.
 So why did updating a single dev tool trigger cascading resolution changes in production packages?

 The Cascade Nobody Saw Coming